mukhtar-github/MongoDB-Developer-Learning-Path/M103: Basic Cluster Administration/Basic Cluster Administration.md

       --port=<port>                                         server port (can also use --host hostname:port)...
 ```

 And now we're done.
-All we needed to pass was the dump directory, because that had the metadata in JSON format, which told it about any indexes-- in this case, there were no indexes -- and the namespace -- exampleDB.students.

-So mongodump and mongorestore output and input BSON, which are binary files.
+All we needed to pass was the *dump* directory, because that had the *metadata in JSON format*, which told it about any *indexes* -- in this case, there were no *indexes* -- and the *namespace -- system.users*.
+So *mongodump and mongorestore* output and input *BSON*, which are binary files.

-The next couple commands we're going to go over-- mongoexport and mongoimport-- deal with JSON instead.

-We can see the full list of options for mongoexport by passing the help flag, here.
+The next couple commands we're going to go over -- *mongoexport and mongoimport* -- deal with *JSON* instead.
+We can see the full list of options for *mongoexport* by passing the *help flag*.

 And we see there are a lot of them.